Roasted Cabbage Steaks With Miso Tahini Drizzle Recipe

 Rate this recipe

-Here are some helpful tips to keep in mind when making the cabbage steaks.
+Let's talk breaking down a head of cabbage.
 Start by removing and discarding the outer layer of leaves of the green cabbage.
-If the cabbage is wet from rinsing, pat it dry with a tea towel so that the olive oil and seasonings stick to it.
+If the cabbage is wet from rinsing, pat it dry with a tea towel so that the olive oil and seasonings stick to it; that excess water will create steam once they're in the oven, which will prevent browning.
 When cutting the cabbage, position the core at the bottom of your cutting board, and slice through it so each steak holds together.
 Choose a sheet pan that is large enough to accommodate the steaks without touching, and use a rimmed baking sheet to make sure the oil stays in the pan.

 Take your time when flipping the cabbage halfway through cooking time.
-You'll need a wide spatula, and will need to guide it with your other hand.
-The steaks are fairly fragile at this point.
-Make sure to use warm water when blending the tahini sauce so that the miso and tahini blend into the other ingredients.
-The sauce will thicken as it sits, so if you make it ahead of time, you'll need to add a tablespoon or more of water to make it pourable.
+You'll need a wide spatula, and you will need to guide it with your other hand as the steaks are fairly fragile at this point.
+As for the sauce, it will thicken as it sits, so if you make it ahead of time, you'll need to add a tablespoon or more of water to make it pourable.

 What are some other ways to use the tahini drizzle?